 The Norfolk and Suffolk Foundation Trust provide local NHS mental health support for people who live in Suffolk.

 If you feel somebody is experiencing poor metal health or wellbeing, The Suffolk Wellbeing Service (for those living in East and West Suffolk) and the Norfolk and Waveney Wellbeing Service (for those living in Waveney) offer a range of free support services.

 - Stress control and wellbeing workshops

 - Telephone support

 - Short term therapy

 - One to one counselling

-There is also more tailored support available from organisations such as Mind mental health charity who host a Trans+ helpline, as well as the local Suffolk LGBT+ network who offer a free confidential counselling service, as well as a helpline and peer support groups.
+There is also more tailored support available from organisations such as Mind mental health charity who host a Trans+ support group, as well as the local Suffolk LGBT+ network who offer a free confidential counselling service, as well as a helpline and peer support groups.

 Metro Charity is a London based organisation that offers mental health advocacy for the LGBT community.